RDev16/Invaders-Attack/README.md

 # Simple-Space-Invaders-Clone

-I wanted to do different experiments so I decided to take the game Space Invaders as a small project that took me two days to finish and try different things on it.
-The code started to mess up towards the end and I have already stopped investing in this project from two months ago already.
-Hope this source code will help someone in some way.
-Most of the code is well written and there are almost no bugs.
-The code is written in Java (8) using *Swing Framework* for the graphics.
+When I started studying game development I wrote all sorts of different games, and at one point in my adventure I decided to try writing a clone of Space Invaders.

+This project is not meant to be a uinque or serious project, it is just a project for a project-based learning.
+Hope the code will help others who also want to try to create something similar.

+I used some glue towards the end (;

+Java Version: 8
+Used *Swing Framework* for the graphics.